A breezy and cool Sunday ahead

 Warmer temperatures by midweek

 QUAD CITIES, Iowa/Ill.
-(KWQC) -- Not much in the way of sunshine early today—-instead, we’ll see lingering clouds this morning, along with partial clearing and a breezy and cool period through the afternoon hours.
+(KWQC) -- Not much in the way of a warm up today—-instead, we’ll see lingering clouds and some sunshine, along with a breezy and cool period through the afternoon hours.
 Highs will only reach the 50′s.
-We turn our attention to the work week, and sunshine and a few clouds are expected to continue through Tuesday.
+We turn our attention to the work week, and sunshine and a few clouds are expected to continue Monday through Tuesday.
 Temperatures will remain unseasonably cool, with highs in the 50′s.
 Readings return to the 60′s Wednesday and Thursday, with rain chances increasing Wednesday night into Thursday.

 TONIGHT: Partly cloudy, breezy and cool.
 Low: 40°.
 Wind: NW 5-10 mph.